 Read the interview with Marcus and more in the latest edition

+You do some work with Arsenal in the Community’s maths programmes in local schools too.
+Tell us about that.
 The work the education team is doing here is absolutely fantastic – the range of material being produced is amazing.
 For most people maths seems a bit dry, but if you get them engaging with something they love, like football, then you’re onto a winner.
 The Arsenal education team have put together a great range, from primary to A Level, and my plan is to help them promote it, and maybe put on a day of maths and football.
 I have seen the kids at work and you can see that as soon as they see maths in a football context, it starts to make more sense for them.
 It’s not an obvious connection maybe, football and maths, but it works.

+Finally Marcus, what are your thoughts on this season?
+What will be the magic number at the end of the season – Arsenal’s finishing position?
 Well, every season I start off saying, “This is the season,” but this year we really have had a great start.
 We didn’t lose any players, and have obviously bought a particularly fantastic player in Ozil - wearing a prime number!
 But I think it’s a really open season, with plenty of other teams having been destabilised.
 Ozil is playing like Bergkamp or Fabregas, but we don’t depend on a single player.
 There are lots of options, which is the good thing at the moment.
 So I’m expecting us to be number one at the end of the season!